 Loans receivable from subsidiaries are non-derivative financial assets with fixed or determinable payments.
 They are included in current assets, except for those maturities greater than 12 months, which are classified as non-current assets.
-The non-current loans are included in Note 23 under parent entity information.

 After initial recognition, investments are measured at fair value.
 Changes in the fair value of available-for-sale investments are recognised as a separate component of equity until the investment is sold or until the investment is determined to be impaired, at which time the cumulative change in the fair value previously reported in equity is included in earnings.
 Changes in the fair value of held for trading investments are recognised in the Statement of Comprehensive Income.